-Recent scientific studies demonstrate the effectiveness of the fungus in treating a number of diseases and afflictions.
+Recent scientific studies demonstrate the fungus’s effectiveness in treating many diseases and afflictions.
 The Memorial Sloan Kettering Cancer Center lists the purported uses of Chaga as treating and preventing cancer, stimulating the immune system, reducing inflammation, and protecting the liver.
-The majority of research, though, has been performed in lab studies, or with mice or rats.
+Most research has been performed in lab studies or with mice or rats.
 Few studies involve human subjects.
-Russia, Japan, and Scandinavia are leading the way in conducting research and determining the exact health benefits of Chaga.
+Russia, Japan, and Scandinavia are leading the way in researching and determining Chaga’s exact health benefits.

 Rrecent studies on Chaga health benefits:

 - A hot water extract of Chaga inhibited the growth of colon cancer cells.

 - Chaga demonstrated anti-inflammatory and pain-reducing properties in rats with acute edema (swelling).

 - Chaga broth administered to diabetic mice exhibited abilities to lower blood glucose levels and improve antioxidant activities.

 - An extract of Chaga reduced inflammation in mice with colitis (swelling of the colon).

 - Chaga administered to mice showed enhanced cognitive ability, better memory skills, and increased learning ability.

 - Anti-viral properties of Chaga were demonstrated in fighting herpes infections.